Spark Hire Meet Help Center

 Create a new job

-To create a new job, from the left-side menu, go to your Create job or click the Create new job button at the top of the View jobs page.
-Each job includes key details like title, location, permissions, and candidate experience settings.
+To create a new job, go to Jobs management in the left-side menu and click the Create new job button at the top of the page.
+Each job includes key details like title, location, description, permissions, and candidate experience settings.
 You can create a job from scratch or use default settings configured by an admin on your team.

 Step 1: Job details